edwardosorio/BookSET/README.md

 ## [+] Recon Mode

-If we want to know what BookMarks the target has, then we just need to execute the following commandline:
+If you want to know what BookMarks the target has, then we just need to execute the following command line:
 ```bash
 python bookSET.py -recon